rafaelsena/javascript-project-one/README.md

-# javascript-project-one
+# JavaScript Project 1
-This is the project one from my javascript classes
+This is the first project from my javascript classes (check it out: https://www.udemy.com/course/curso-de-programacao-em-javascript-do-basico-ao-avancado).

+# Scope
+The app keep an updatable list of user tasks.
+It is fully based on vanilla JS.